-Although Abarth is a relatively new brand, founded shortly after the Second World War in 1949 by Carlo Abarth, we are still amazed by interesting a varied history of the Abarth.
+Although Abarth is a relatively new brand, founded shortly after the Second World War in 1949 by Carlo Abarth, we are still amazed by interesting a varied history of the Abarth brand.
 Carlo Abarth was a racing enthusiast, and the end of the war allowed him to pursue the production of the adrenaline-packed Abarths.

 Image from Craig Howell, Flickr